Connect, share, learn

-- In Cumberland the Hub is Granville Public School.
+- In Cumberland the Hub is at Granville Public School.

-- In Blacktown there are Hubs at Bert Oldfield Public School in Seven Hills, and Colyton Public School at Mt Druitt.
+- In Blacktown there are Hubs at Bert Oldfield Public School in Seven Hills, Toongabbie East Public School in Constitution Hill, Kings Langley Public School and Colyton Public School at Mt Druitt.

 - In Fairfield there are Hubs at Bossley Park Public School, Fairfield West Public School, Prairievale Public School and Smithfield Public School.

-- In Parramatta the Hubs are at Information and Cultural Exchange (ICE) at Parramatta, Maronite Child and Family College in Harris Park, Rydalmere Public School and Westmead Public School.
+- In Parramatta the Hubs are at Rydalmere Public School, Parramatta West Public School and Westmead Public School.